Essaid08/ln_page-frontend/README.md

 - **Axios** : A third party libery for effecient data fetching .

 ### Backend

 - **Express**: A minimal and flexible Node.js web application framework, used to handle the server-side logic.
 - **Express Validator**: A library used for validation and sanitization of input data, ensuring proper and secure handling of user inputs.
 - **CORS**: A package to handle Cross-Origin Resource Sharing, allowing the frontend and backend to communicate safely across different domains.
 - **dotenv**: A module to load environment variables from a `.env` file, ensuring sensitive data like API keys are not hard-coded into the codebase.
+- **vitest** : Vitest (pronounced as "veetest") is a next generation testing framework powered by Vite.

 ### Docker

 - **Docker**: The project is Dockerized, which allows you to easily run the entire application with containers.
 The Docker Compose setup helps to manage both frontend and backend services.

 ## Application Features: